SrFlipFlop/DroidScripts/README.md

 **DroidScripts** is a project that groups different scripts that I made for solving problems during a CTF or helping in a different phases for an application penetration test.

+* extract-dir: extract the private directory of a specified application.
+* smali2human: tool to extract information about the Smali files (methods, fields, libraries, ...).
+* logall: put logs in every class to trace the application execution (TODO: add command line menu to specify files)